-- A huge amount of hardware to choose from when it comes to Camera, VTX and Goggles from multiple manufacturers, you are not locked into a single brand
+- A vast selection of hardware (camera, VTX, goggles) from various manufacturers, you are not locked into a single brand

-- Low image quality, it’s like watching TV from the 70s with bad signal
+- Low image quality, akin to watching a 1970s TV with poor signal

 - More sensitive to interference and electrical noise